BitwisePushkar/BitwisePushkar/README.md

 <h2 align="left">Hi 👋!
-My name is Pushkar Singhal and I'm a Aspiring Java Full Stack Developer, from India</h2>
+My name is Pushkar Singhal and I'm a Aspiring Java and Python Full Stack Developer, from India</h2>

 ###